close button for sidebar

 UK Tax Obligations for US Expats

-As a UK resident, you're also subject to UK taxation.
-Your tax status in the UK depends on your residency and domicile status.
-If you're a UK resident, you'll be liable for UK taxes on your UK-sourced income and gains.
+Being a UK resident means you're also subject to UK taxation.
+Your tax status in the UK will depend on your residency and domicile status.

 Foreign Account Tax Compliance Act (FATCA)